Columbus Child Custody Modification Lawyer

 Are You Looking To Make Changes To Your Child Custody Arrangement?

-Send us a message through our online form to tell us your side of the story today.
+Send us a message through our online form to tell us your side of the story by calling our Columbus child custody lawyer today.

 How Can I Modify My Child Custody Agreement?

-(i) The residential parent agrees to a change in the residential parent or both parents under a shared parenting decree agree to a change in the designation of residential parent.
+- The residential parent agrees to a change in the residential parent or both parents under a shared parenting decree agree to a change in the designation of residential parent.

-(ii) The child, with the consent of the residential parent or of both parents under a shared parenting decree, has been integrated into the family of the person seeking to become the residential parent.
+- The child, with the consent of the residential parent or of both parents under a shared parenting decree, has been integrated into the family of the person seeking to become the residential parent.